Why Big Data skills matter

 As more and more industries recognise the potential of Big Data, employees with skills in capturing, interpreting and taking advantage of that data will grow in importance.

 Big Data provides users with insights into trends and events which may otherwise be hard to detect or missed entirely.
 Businesses in many industries are placing growing emphasis on the capture, storage and exploitation of this data and leveraging it for further opportunity and advancement.
 New roles are being created in this field; for example in data warehouse management and maintenance.

 About the Big Data Cross Sector Project

-The purpose of this project is to provide an evidence-based case and industry support for developing common training units to be used across multiple industries.
-This project also aims to better understand what these units might look like, how they might be delivered, and what benefits or risks need to be considered with any potential changes to existing Vocational Education and Training (VET).
+The purpose of this project is to provide an evidence-based case and industry support for developing vocational training in big data and big data analytics skills that can be transferable across multiple industries.
+The Big Data Cross Sector project will review current and emerging developments in big data skills, particularly in relation to data management, big data analytics, and data-driven decision making, and identify related skills needs shared by multiple industry sectors.
 It is expected that this project will result in a significant reduction in duplication across the national VET system, and help to deliver a future fit Big Data workforce to organisations across multiple industries.

 Work on the Case for Change commenced in July 2017 and involved: